jfet97/csp/docs/guide/operators.md

 `source.filter(value => boolean)` -> `channel`

 The `filter` method takes a `predicate` function and returns a new channel.
-Each value inserted into the `source` will be passed to the `predicate`, and only those who make the function to return `true` will be inserted into the resulting `channel`.
+Each value inserted into the `source` will be passed to the `predicate`, and only those who make the function to return `true` will be inserted into the returned `channel`.
 The others will be discarded.

 ```js
 require("@jfet/csp/dist/operators/filter");